adamheins/CppADCodeGenEigenPy/README.md

 [automatic_differentiation](https://github.com/leggedrobotics/ocs2/tree/main/ocs2_core/include/ocs2_core/automatic_differentiation)
 module from [OCS2](https://github.com/leggedrobotics/ocs2) was a big influence.

+An alterntive approach is something like [PyCppAd](https://github.com/Simple-Robotics/pycppad).
+Instead of just binding the resulting auto-differentiated model like CppADCodeGenEigenPy, PyCppAd actually binds the underlying CppADCodeGen types to enable the auto-diff + code-gen pipeline to be implemented directly from Python.

 ## How it works

 This project provides a simple interface to CppADCodeGen to define the required